 Allen is approximately 27 square miles and has 98,000 residents.
 The median age is 35 years and the average household income is $101,636.
 The town was officially incorporated in 1953.

 This city is a great community for all walks of life.
-Nationally, the city is known for its housing affordability, safety, and top notch education.
+Nationally, the city is known for its housing affordability, environmental awareness, safety, and top notch education.
 Locally, it is known for its world class entertainment, culture and numerous employment opportunities.
 In addition, the city is nationally-recognized for its parks and recreational facilities.

 There are a multitude of community organizations for its residents to get involved in.
 In addition, there are over 200 restaurants, 5 major shopping centers, 2 movie theaters, and an abundance of cultural and outdoor activities.